 - Keep in mind that leased systems add little value to your home.
 While some solar companies report painless lease transfers, it can still cause a headache.
 Some people also don’t like the idea of taking over a solar lease when buying, which could make your house a harder sell.

 2. Your lease buyout amount might be cheaper than your monthly payments.
-This varies on a case by case basis, but some of the analyses we’ve seen show monthly payments around $14,000 versus a buyout cost of $7,000.
-This route would help you save money in the long run if your buyout amount is less than your monthly payment.
+This varies on a case by case basis, but some of the analyses we’ve seen show monthly payments totaling around $11,000 versus a buyout cost of $7,000.
+This route would help you save money in the long run if your buyout amount is less than your total monthly payment.

 Reasons to Stay in Your Solar Lease